Brown rice vs White Rice:

-- Brown rice is healthier for you than white rice, it contains more minerals, vitamins, and fiber.
+- Eating brown rice is healthier for you than white rice, it contains more minerals, vitamins, and fiber.

 - Brown rice is a gluten-free whole grain, it has all the grain- the bran, the germ, and the endosperm.